roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 <li><a href="/cats">View All My Cats</a></li>
 ```

-Make sure to continue to use leading slashes in the HTML!
+Be sure to continue to use leading slashes in the HTML!

 A quick refresh and we have our link: